Hey-TechGirl/Data-Science-Specialization/README.md

 Data-Science-Specialization
 ======================

-Coursera Data Science Specialization
+Coursera Data Science Specialization<br />
-Programming Assignments of Coursera.com online course: Data-Science-Specialization There are 10 Courses in this Specialization
+Programming Assignments of Coursera.com online course: Data-Science-Specialization<br />
+There are 10 Courses in this Specialization

 #### 1. The Data Scientist’s Toolbox
-This is a four-week course. <br />
+>> This is a four-week course. <br />
 Done in Mar 30th - Apr 10th, 2020.

 #### 2. R Programming